Black Friday statistics 2023

 Which are the most popular retailers in the world?

-With retailers like Walmart, Best Buy and Media Markt topping the list for the most popular places to score a Black Friday bargain, is it any wonder that tech and electronics is the number one type of deal people are searching for?
+With retailers like Dyson, JB Hi-Fi and Amazon among the most popular places to score a Black Friday bargain, is it any wonder tech products top web searches during the sale?

-As far as generic terms go, people are most interested in finding discounted TVs, laptops and phones.
-Outside of tech products, general fashion and home improvement products are also popular.
+As far as generic terms go, people are most interested in finding discounted laptops, smart TVs and microwaves according to SEMrush data.